CAO Gold

 Initial Thoughts

 Welcome back to round 3 of #CAOReviewWeek today I’m sitting down and reviewing the CAO Gold.
 I’ve seen a lot of talk about this cigar online for years.
 It’s one of CAO’s staples and if you ask most people they’ve probably smoked at least one before.
 Just like the MX2, I’ve never smoked one before.
-So I’m extremely excited to give this cigar whirl and see what it’s all about.
+So I’m extremely excited to give this cigar a whirl and see what it’s all about.
 I know it has a very loyal following so I’m hoping I enjoy it just as much as everyone else does.

 I dug around online and couldn’t really find much background information on this cigar.
 Why it’s called the Gold series or anything like that, so we’re all going to have to stay in the dark.
 I do know that this line has a tremendous list of vitolas.
 It’s pretty incredible how many different shapes and sizes this thing comes in.
 I counted 14 different vitolas and packaging options for this CAO Gold.
 You can view all the different vitolas on their site here (http://caocigars.com/the-lineup/classic/gold/).
 The one I’m most interested in is the Lonsdale, that’s because it’s the size that I’m smoking for this review.
-I’ve always been a fan of lonsdales & lanceros, and most of other words that start with L’s… Well let’s hop into it and see where this Gold takes us.
+I’ve always been a fan of lonsdales & lanceros, and most of the other words that start with L’s… Well, let’s hop into it and see where this Gold takes us.

 Looks

 The packaging on this CAO Gold isn’t very loud or flamboyant.
 It’s simple and classic.
 There’s a lot of gold as you might expect.
-It’s complimented with a bright red and some white thrown in as well.
+It’s complemented with a bright red and some white thrown in as well.
 It reminds me of all the colors that you would see in a king’s robe.
 One of those that you see in the movies.
 Something that a king probably never actually wore back in the day, but nonetheless, that’s what it reminds me of.
-See,even when I search for “King’s Robe” that’s what shows up.
+See, even when I search for “King’s Robe” that’s what shows up.
 I know I’m not that crazy.

 CAO Gold - Barrel

 The band on this cigar is again, fairly simple.
-It has that diamond shape in center that is prominent on most CAO cigars.
-However one thing that is different with this CAO Gold.
+It has that diamond shape in the center that is prominent on most CAO cigars.
+However, one thing that is different with this CAO Gold.
 It uses the old CAO logo.
 I’m assuming that when they released it that was the logo they were using and they’ve kept it in to give it a nice ‘vintage’ vibe.
 The logo is somewhat squished into the center of the diamond but it still looks good.
 I like that they kept the packaging all these years, even after going to a new logo.

 The Ecuadoran Connecticut wrapper on this cigar is beautiful.
 It’s a nice light brown shade.
-Which is the polar opposite from the dark maduros that I’ve smoked for the first two reviews this week.
+Which is the polar opposite of the dark maduros that I’ve smoked for the first two reviews this week.
 This wrapper has a nice sheen to it full of oils oozing giving it that nice pop.
 I think it’s time to get into the pregame for this cigar and see if it’s smokeable!

 Function

-Taking a look up and down the wrapper of this CAO Gold I don’t really notice any seams nor veins running the length of the barrel.
+Taking a look up and down the wrapper of this CAO Gold I don’t really notice any seams or veins running the length of the barrel.
 Overall it’s nice and smooth.
 The foot appears to be well filled with tobacco and I’m not noticing any flaws in construction thus far.
 I rolled the cigar between my thumb and forefinger checking for soft spots in the filler.
 I found one small spot where there appeared to be a little less tobacco.
 So I’ll keep my eye on it if in case it starts to give me some trouble.

 CAO Gold - Foot